The Eurozone Crisis: Causes and Potential Solutions

 Countries receiving EFSF bailout funds were required to undergo harsh austerity measures designed to bring their budget deficits and government debt levels under control by reducing spending.
 Ultimately, this led to popular protests throughout 2010, 2011, and 2012 that culminated in the election of anti-bailout socialist leaders in France and Greece.

-The failure to resolve the Eurozone Crisis has been largely attributed to a lack of political consensus on the necessary measures.
+The failure to resolve the Eurozone crisis has been largely attributed to a lack of political consensus on the necessary measures.
 Rich countries like Germany have insisted on austerity measures designed to bring down debt levels, while the poorer countries facing the problems complain that austerity is only hindering economic growth prospects further.
 This eliminates any possibility of them "growing out" of the problem through economic improvement.

 The so-called Eurobond was proposed as a radical solution—a security that was jointly underwritten by all eurozone member states.
 These bonds would presumably trade with a low yield and enable countries to more efficiency finance their way out of trouble and eliminate the need for additional expensive bailouts.
 However, these concerns were mitigated over time as deflation took hold and bonds became a safe-haven asset for investors seeking yield.

 Some experts also believed that access to low-interest debt financing will eliminate the need for countries to undergo austerity and only push back an inevitable day of reckoning.
 Meanwhile, countries like Germany could face the brunt of the financial burden in the event of any Eurobond defaults or problems.
-Prolonged deflation also could keep growth at bay and remains an issue into 2019.
+Prolonged deflation also could keep growth at bay and remains an issue in 2019.